Connect with us

 From earning Rookie of the Year honors with the University of the Philippines Junior Fighting Maroons to enduring a grueling 1-13 season marred by injuries, the young guard knew something had to change.

-He craved a winning culture—a place where he could grow, compete, and finally taste success.
+He craved a winning culture — a place where he could grow, compete, and finally taste success.

 That search led him to Colegio de San Juan de Letran, a powerhouse program chasing its third straight NCAA juniors basketball title.
 But as Valdeavilla quickly discovered, stepping into a championship environment meant proving he belonged.

-With the departure of key players like Titing Manalili, George Diamante, and Alex Gazzingan—who are now pursuing their seniors’ careers—as well as championship-winning coach Allen Ricardo, who has taken over the seniors’ squad, the Letran Squires found themselves searching for new players to step up in their quest for a three-peat.
+The Letran Squires saw the departure of key players like Titing Manalili, George Diamante, and Alex Gazzingan — who are now pursuing their seniors’ careers — as well as championship-winning coach Allen Ricardo, who has taken over the seniors’ squad.

 One of their key offseason acquisitions was Valdeavilla, a 16-year-old point guard from Calamba, Laguna, who previously shined for UP.